The In Between: Tea Talks

 Walsh's personal interest in working with Veterans came from her being an anti war activist, and her nephew joining the Marines after 9/11.
 Her father was a WWII Vet who never discussed it.
 After meeting members of the Veteran Arts Movement, and conversations with other anti war Veterans, her viewpoint has shifted into a more nuanced place that she finds important to foster.
 Through her 2022 project “Consolidated Mess” at Marin MoCA, a former military base, she was able to uncover many nuances of Veterans’ and civilians' experiences with war through interviews and community events.
 The Veterans who participated found value and healing by having these discussions and a truly interested yet critical audience.

-Participation is free, with ample hospitality, and a custom, handmade award is given to all participants.
+Participation is by registration, with ample hospitality, and a custom, handmade award is given to all participants.
 This is a dry/sober event.